Benefits of Credit Card for Gas & Airline Miles

 You may want to consider getting an airline miles credit card if you:

-• Fly a lot
+- Fly a lot

-• Tend to fly with the same airline or its partners
+- Tend to fly with the same airline or its partners

-• Want perks such as airport lounge access and priority boarding
+- Want perks such as airport lounge access and priority boarding

-• Feel the benefits outweigh the annual fee
+- Feel the benefits outweigh the annual fee

-A branded airline credit card could make sense if you tend to travel with one airline.
+A branded airline credit card may make sense if you tend to travel with one airline.
 However, if you tend to travel with different airlines, then a more general rewards card could be a better option to consider.

 The Takeaway

-Gas credit cards and airline miles credit cards generally offer very different benefits.
+Gas credit cards and airline miles credit cards tend to offer very different benefits.
 If you drive a lot, a gas credit card may make sense; if you like to fly, you might think about an airline miles credit card.
 There are various credit card options within each category, so it makes sense to look closely at your travel patterns and see which card best suits your needs.
 You may benefit from having both types of credit card, or in some cases, choosing a general rewards card that offers rewards for both gas and airline purchases.

 Related Articles